btcpayserver/woocommerce-plugin/Wordpress-README.md

 == Changelog ==
 ## 3.0.1
 ### Fixed
-- Grab old settings if found and if new settings ahve not been set.
+- Grab old settings from 2.x if present and if the 3.x version has not yet been set.

 ## 3.0.0
 ### Changed